 No reservations needed for this cycling adventure that runs from summer to autumn.
 Climb on one of their bikes and follow the red-shirted guide through Barcelona’s special night-time hotspots.
 Pass the Magic Fountains of Montjuïc, the nightlife of Barceloneta and finish up with a cool drink along the beach.
 Although mostly in English, Ciclo Tours also offers Spanish, French, German, Italian, Portuguese and Catalan translations.

-Price: €22 (includes a bike, helmet and a drink along the beach)
+Price: From €22 (includes a bike, helmet and a drink along the beach)

 Duration: 3h (starts 7.30pm; Jun 1 – Sep 30, Thu-Sun; Oct, Fri, Sat)